A Plug-and-Play Method for Guided Multi-contrast MRI Reconstruction based on Content/Style Modeling: Methods

 \subsection{Content/Style modeling}

-Given an image dataset of two MR contrasts we make the general assumption that there exists an underlying contrast-independent structure which, influenced by arbitrary contrast-specific factors, is rendered as the contrast images.
+Given an image dataset of two MR contrasts, we make the general assumption that there exists an underlying contrast-independent structure which, influenced by arbitrary contrast-specific factors, is rendered as the contrast images.
 We formulate our content/style model based on the MUNIT framework \citep{huang2018multimodal}.
+We first define the model and its pre-training strategy in Section \ref{sec:methods-model-pretraining}, subsequently proposing a fine-tuning phase in Section \ref{sec:methods-model-pft} to adapt it to our reconstruction task.
+Finally, in Section \ref{sec:methods-model-localitybias}, we introduce the concept of \textit{content capacity} as a function of the model's architecture, which would directly influence the effectiveness of our content consistency operator developed using this model.